tedee-com/tedee-api-doc/docs/source/endpoints/device/get-with-details.rst

 Get the list of devices with details
 ====================================

-Endpoint that returns list of all currently logged user devices with details.
+Endpoint that returns list of all currently logged user devices with details such as devices specific data as well as their settings and share details.

 ``GET |apiUrl|/api/|apiVersion|/my/device/details``